Sean-Mc-Mahon/inner-purr/README.md

 - [JQuery](https://jquery.com/) - is a Javascirpt library.
 I primarily used JQuery to add and remove classes on hover states as well as run various Materialize functions.

-- [Flask](https://flask.palletsprojects.com/en/1.1.x/) - is a lightweight WSGI web application framework.
-I primarily used it to construct and render pages.

 - [Jinja](https://flask.palletsprojects.com/en/1.1.x/) - is a templating language for Python.
 I primarily used it to display data from the backend in HTML.

-- [PyMongo](https://flask.palletsprojects.com/en/1.1.x/) - is the recommended way to work with MongoDB from Python, used to make communication between Python and MongoDB.

 - [dnspython](https://pypi.org/project/dnspython/) - is a DNS toolkit for Python.